Interested in crime, and society’s response to it?

 Brookdale’s two-year degree program is both a transfer and a career program – our graduates can find employment or go on to earn their B. A. degree.

-Included among our five different study options are a specialization in Homeland Security and Emergency Management, and a transfer option into the National Security Studies bachelor’s degree program at New Jersey City University.
+Included among our study options are a specialization in Homeland Security and Emergency Management.

 Under a new agreement you may also transfer your Brookdale-earned Social Sciences A. A. degree (Criminal Justice option) to Rutgers School of Arts and Sciences in New Brunswick.
 Learn more about this option.